chazlarson/emoji-patch/README.md

 # emoji-patch
 A couple scripts to export and then import the contents of a Plex DB.

+These scripts are adapted from another called `pumpanddump,sh` that exported and rebuilt the DB in one go.
+I split it in two and did a little refactoring.

+That script was written by the guys at [REDACTED].

 ## What is this for?

 Recent version of Plex have problems with labels containing emoji.
 Such labels can be *set*, but _cannot be removed_ either via the API [including the Plex UI] or a script.